Prajapati

-Prajapati is a form of the creator-god Brahma, but the name is also the name of many different gods, in many Hindu scriptures, ranging from the creator god Brahma to being the same as one of the following deities: Vishvakarma, Agni, Indra, Daksha, and many others, because of the diverse Hindu cosmology.
+In Puranic tradition, the term is a name applied to many different deities of Hinduism that played roles in creation.
+These include: Brahma, the creator god; a son of Brahma; Vishwakarma, the architect of the devas; Agni, the fire god; Indra, the weather god; Daksha, the ritual god; and Kashyap, the father of the Adityas (solar deities), Asuras (malevolent gods), Gandharva (celestial musicians), Yakshas (nature spirits), and humans (through his grandson Vaivasvata Manu).
+In Jain tradition, Prajapati is identified as a Kamadeva.

 In classical and medieval era literature, Prajapati is the metaphysical concept called Brahman as Prajapati-Brahman, and Brahman is the primordial matter that made Prajapati.

 Etymology

 Prajapati (Sanskrit: प्रजापति) is a compound of "praja" (creation, procreative powers) and "pati" (lord, master).
 The term means "lord of creatures", or "lord of all born beings".
 In the later Vedic texts, Prajapati is a distinct Vedic deity, but whose significance diminishes.
 Later, the term is synonymous with other gods, particularly Brahma.
-Still later, the term evolves to mean any divine, semi-divine or human sages who create something new.
+Still later, the term evolved to mean any divine or semi-divine being or human sage who created something new.